 One of the most important steps in dealing with lumpy demand is segmenting the products into buckets that are lumpy and those that are more stable and consistent.
-This is because a forecasting algorithm that works very well for lumpy demand will almost never work well for stable demand, and while much of the product database may be lumpy, most likely not all of it is.
-Another issue is low demand items.
-Low demand items that are lumpy should go out on service parts forecasting algorithm.
+This is because a forecasting algorithm that works very well for lumpy demand will seldom work well for steady demand, and while much of the product database may be lumpy, most likely not all of it is.
+Another issue is the low-demand items.
+Lumpy low-demand items should go out on the service parts forecasting algorithm.

-Many products are simply not forecastable.
-That is no statistical forecasting procedure can defeat a naive forecast.
-I have developed a formula (with the assistance of a previous client) that can be applied to a product database to determine which products or product location combinations are forecastable.
+Many products are not forecastable.
+That is, no statistical forecasting procedure can defeat a naive forecast.
+I have developed a formula (with a previous client) that can be applied to a product database to determine which products or product location combinations are forecastable.

 There is weak evidence that more sophisticated methods beat simple methods at forecasting for products with lumpy demand.
-Secondly, more advanced methods consume much more time and effort from the company, so while the results more often than not, do not improve with complex methods, the maintenance effort always does increase with them.
-As a practical matter, it is hard for me to see why so much effort in the forecasting literature has been spent attempting to forecast products that have such erratic histories.
+Secondly, more advanced methods consume much more time and effort from the company, so while the results do not improve with complex methods, the maintenance effort always increases.
+As a practical matter, it is hard for me to see why so much effort in the forecasting literature has been spent attempting to forecast products with such erratic histories.

-The central concept to statistical forecasting (as opposed to consensus prediction which is based on judgment and domain expertise), is that there is a pattern which can be used by the forecast algorithm that is selected.
-If a demand history does not have this, it makes little sense to keep trying to apply more sophisticated methods.
+The central concept to statistical forecasting (as opposed to consensus prediction, which is based on judgment and domain expertise) is that there is a pattern that can be used by the forecast algorithm that is selected.
+If a demand history does not have this, it makes little sense to apply more sophisticated methods.
 This is a critical point in the determination of how to deploy forecasting resources.

-Trader Joe’s follows a grand strategy, while it is infinitely logical it is a strategy that few companies inside or outside the grocery industry can copy.
-One major reason is that sales and marketing are too powerful at most companies to allow decisions which are rational from a supply chain perspective to be rolled out.
+Trader Joe’s follows a grand strategy; while it is infinitely logical, it is a strategy that few companies inside or outside the grocery industry can copy.
+One primary reason is that sales and marketing are too powerful at most companies to allow rational decisions from a supply chain perspective to be rolled out.

-Similarly to Southwest Airlines (another company with sky-high customer satisfaction), robust sales and marketing departments in competing airlines cannot allow their airline to copy a successful approach as it would reduce their control over their company’s policy.
+Like Southwest Airlines (another company with sky-high customer satisfaction), robust sales and marketing departments in competing airlines cannot allow their airline to copy a successful approach.
+It would reduce their control over their company’s policy.

-In the aviation industry as well as the grocery industry, operations must be kept in its place, and sales and marketing must be allowed to have their way in all decisions.
-Supply chain management is now, merely an order taker for sales, marketing, and finance in the vast majority of companies.
+In the aviation industry and the grocery industry, operations must be kept in their place, and sales and marketing must be allowed to have their way in all decisions.
+Supply chain management is now merely an order taker for sales, marketing, and finance in most companies.

 - Lumpy demand is a function of stocking decisions that are primarily controlled by the sales strategy.